eevgeniy86/cataloger-of-walking-routes/README.md

 1. Scheduled calculation of total ascent and descent height on the route - according to OSRM data
 2. Scheduled getting of distances from route endpoints and public transport stops
-3. Maintaining of different mapping services urls (google, 2gis, etc.)
+3. Maintaining for different mapping services urls (google, 2gis, etc.)
 4. Refactoring rest api to full functionality
 5. More integration and unit tests for all the functionality
 6. Global code refactoring